Rollover Protection for Farm Tractor Operators

 ROPS can also be abused or misused.
 Holes should never be drilled into the ROPS frame, nor should a piece of steel be welded onto the frame.
 If lighting or other light attachments are needed, they should be clamped onto the ROPS.
 A ROPS should not be used as a point of attachment for a chain, hook or cable.
 Pulling with the ROPS could damage it and result in a rear overturn.
 If a tractor with ROPS does overturn, the ROPS should be replaced because it is specifically designed to bend to absorb the energy generated by the tractor contacting the ground.
 ROPS are only designed and certified to withstand a single overturn.

 Many farm tractors manufactured since 1967 can be retrofitted with a ROPS.
 Tractor companies and aftermarket manufacturers have designed and developed ROPS for most tractor models.
 Manufacturers such as AGCO, Case-IH, Kubota, New Holland and Deere and Company offer low cost retrofit ROPS kits for tractors manufactured from the mid 1960’s to 1985.
-ROPS for many older and smaller tractors can be purchased for $600 or less.
+ROPS for many older and smaller tractors can be purchased for $1000.
 Agricultural equipment dealers are approved to install a retrofit ROPS and seat belt.
 Installation charges are normally in addition to the cost of the ROPS.

 A listing of ROPS retrofits for farm tractors manufactured since 1967 has been compiled by the National Farm Medicine Center, Marshfield, Wisconsin, in a publication called, “A Guide to Agricultural Tractor Rollover Protection”.
 This guidebook is available on the web.
 Local equipment dealers should also have information on ROPS retrofitting for their brands of tractor.